marian-cef/marian-examples/forced-translation/README.md

 ```
 ./run-me.sh
 ```
 This will execute the end-to-end pipeline.
 It will preprocess all the data, train a model, and subsequently translate the test set, forcing the terminology you provided in the glossary to appear in the translations of your test set.
+The lemmatization step in the preprocessing is neural based, so even using a GPU you should expect it to take a couple of hours to run.
+The training will take at least 24h (depending on the hardware you have to run it).
 A brief description of the end-to-end pipeline can be found [here](docs/Pipeline.md).